-- 1. All interim and comprehensive BSPs that include a restrictive practice must be lodged with the NDIS Commission.
+- 1. All interim and comprehensive BSPs that include a regulated restrictive practice must be lodged with the NDIS Commission.
 The behaviour support practitioner is required to do this under the NDIS Commission rules. - 2.
-If the restrictive practice is to be used by family members or informal, unpaid supports only, the BSP must be lodged by the behaviour support practitioner but the use of the restrictive practice is not authorised or reported to the NDIS Commission. - 3.
+If the restrictive practice is to be used by family members or informal, unpaid supports only, the behaviour support practitioner must lodge the BSP with the NDIS Commission.
+However, the restrictive practice does not need to be authorised or reported to the NDIS Commission. - 3.
 If there are no restrictive practices in the plan, the plan is not lodged with the NDIS Commission. - 4.
 If a comprehensive BSP is being lodged, a functional behaviour assessment should be available to be uploaded (tip save and label it as "FBA").

-Lodging a Behaviour Support Plan User Guide: www.ndiscommission.gov.au/document/1451
+Lodging a behaviour support plan user guide: www.ndiscommission.gov.au/document/1451